-Castor Oil Packs for Fibroids: Do They Really Work?
+Castor Oil Packs for Fibroids

-Uterine fibroids are a genetic condition that affect millions of women around the world.
+We often get asked about using castor oil packs for fibroids and if it is beneficial.
+We aim to answer this question by reviewing the evidence.
+To start, uterine fibroids are a genetic condition that affect millions of women around the world.
 Despite serious symptoms, many women are reluctant to manage their fibroids with prescription medications, and even more are reluctant to undergo surgery to rid themselves of their fibroids.
 As a consequence, more and more women are turning to natural remedies.
 In recent years, castor oil packs have emerged amongst homeopaths and alternative medicine enthusiasts as a natural cure for fibroids that could potentially prevent fibroid growth and relieve fibroid symptoms, and in some cases, women swear by this remedy.

 Being the fibroid specialists that we are, we spent some time reviewing the evidence for castor oil packs and fibroids.
 We reviewed the medical literature and a number of very interesting websites that offered castor oil as a therapeutic option for curing and shrinking fibroids, looking at everything with the same standard for medical evidence that we apply to the treatments that we prescribe routinely here at ProFibroidMD.